frankandrobot/rflux/README.md

 Because it's a modern library, the distributable isn't minified---it's expected that Webpack, Browsify, JSPM will minifiy it for you.

-Minified it's coming it at less than 20k.
-With KefirJS, it's less than 30k!
+The minified is coming in at less than 20k.
+With KefirJS, that's less than 30k!
-(Speaking of which, I need to figure out why it's bigger than KefirJS when minified.)

 ## Documentation

 Checkout the [docs](/docs/).

+Sample usage, for now, can be found at: https://github.com/awesome-editor/awesome-editor/